SanyaSho/p2go/README.md

 This project is aimed to port P2ASW to the leaked CSGO engine to no longer worry about Alien Swarm's limitations.<br>
 Partially used code from https://github.com/tupoy-ya/Kisak-Strike and my other project, https://github.com/EpicSentry/HL2-CSGO<br>
+What is P2ASW?
+Check it out here: https://github.com/EpicSentry/P2ASW/<br>
+This repository uses Git LFS for libraries and the platform folder.<br>

 **Features:**
 - Removed Scaleform.